Cookie's Bustle: Synopsis

 After winning the gold medal at the Bombo World Olympics, the goddess notifies Cookie that the aliens have captured Dr. Right.
 Cookie arrives at Dr. Right's prison cell too late, but before Dr. Right dies, he informs her that the aliens plan on destroying Earth and the only way to stop the bomb is with the passcode "Nancy" — named after Cookie's grandmother.
-Cookie also frees a singer named Jessica (voiced by Satomi Kōrogi), but the former is arrested by the police and is trapped in prison for three days until Mu saves her.
+Cookie also frees Jessica, but the former is arrested by the police and is trapped in prison for three days until Mu saves her.
 Once Cookie finds Jessica, Jessica gives her a music sheet, telling her that music can convey love.
 The aliens begin activating the bomb, starting a countdown in Derocity.
 Cookie briefly reunites with Nancy, who is being pursued by the police for her research with Dr. Right, and the latter gives her an ID card to enter the bomb chamber.

 Cookie disarms the bomb in time, but the aliens approach her and reveal that they came to Earth and held the Bombo World Olympics to observe humanity.
 However, because humans are divided by religion and politics, the aliens have decided to destroy Earth, to which Cookie begs them to give humanity a second chance.
 Once she returns to Bombo World, during a press conference celebrating her gold medal win, she tells the world that they must stop the war and prove they can be united to prevent the aliens from destroying the world, but the citizens become even more divided.
 As humanity is erased, Cookie is then pulled into virtual space and remembers from Jessica that music can unite humanity, prompting her to play her song on a piano that is heard by everyone in the world.
 With the Earth saved, Cookie joins the aliens as they leave for another galaxy.

 Production

 Cookie's Bustle was designed and conceptualized by Keisuke Harigai, who was also in charge of planning and control.
 It was produced as Rodik's first video game, a company of which at the time had a total of eight employees.
 The game took about 2.5 years to develop.
-Harigai stated that the game was developed with Macromedia Director instead of C++ because of its "multi-platform capability" and effective in reducing development time.
+Harigai stated that the game was developed with Macromedia Director instead of C++ because of its "multi-platform capability" and effectiveness in reducing development time.
 Harigai coded the game in Windows while the game assets were created through Macintosh.
 The 3D assets were created through 3D Studio Max and Poser.
 The dialogue for Cookie and the non-playable characters were programmed with Lingo so that various conversations can be held between them.
 Harigai stated in 2001 that Cookie's Bustle originally targeted the European market.